fjvallarino/monomer/docs/tutorials/04-tasks.md

 ### box

-Box is a container for a single item that can be used for both layout and event handling on behalf of its child element.
+Box is a container for a single item that can be used for both layout and event handling on behalf of its child widget.

 By default box assigns the requested space by its child, which can leave some space empty if box's viewport is larger.
 This space can be used for alignment of